convox/docs/docs/introduction/getting-started.md

 * If you are starting from scratch, clone one of our [demo applications](https://github.com/convox-examples) to get started

 ## Run your application locally
+To ensure your production deployments behave exactly the same as your local development environment Convox installs a local [rack](/introduction/rack) for development that mimics your production racks.
+If you already have Docker installed, [Installing your local rack](/development/running-locally) is as simple as:

+    $ sudo convox rack install local
+    $ convox switch local

-If your application is ready to go, then running locally is as easy as typing `convox start` Once your application is up and running you just need to point your browser at it.
+If your application is ready to go, you run it locally with `convox start` Once your application is up and running you just need to point your browser at it.